 Thomas More Travel, the in-house travel agency at the Royal Resorts, offers private and shared transport between the Cancun resorts and The Royal Haciendas.
 If you would like to spend the day at The Royal Haciendas or are staying at our Riviera Maya resort and would like to come to Cancun, please visit the tour desk in your resort one day before to organize your transport.
 Ask your concierge about transport between the resorts during the week.
 If you are spending a week at the Royal Resorts and then switching to The Royal Haciendas for a second week or vice versa, you can use the Saturday Inter-Club Shuttle.

-There is a shuttle service that you can use to travel between the five clubs and enjoy the beaches, facilities and activities they offer.
+There is a shuttle service that you can use to travel between the four clubs and enjoy the beaches, facilities and activities they offer.
 It's free, convenient and operates throughout the day and evening.
 Timetables are posted in the motor lobby.
 No Saturday service.